iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

         iqtree -con -t alltrees

     The consensus tree is then written to `.contree` file.

+4. Estimate branch lengths of the consensus tree using the original alignment:

+		iqtree -s input_alignment -te alltrees.contree -pre alltrees.contree

-4. You can also perform the analysis on the original alignment:
+5. You can also perform the analysis on the original alignment:

         # For old IQ-TREE versions <= 1.5.X, change iqtree to iqtree-omp
         iqtree -nt 4 -s input_alignment ...